MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/secure-app-with-keycloak.md

 4. Set `admin/admin` as user and trust the user by clicking on `yes` button.
 5. Good work!
 You're connected to Otoroshi with an Keycloak module.

-> A fallback solution is always available, by going to http://otoroshi.oto.tools:8080/bo/simple/login, for administrators in case your Authentication module is not well configured or not available
+> A fallback solution is always available in the event of a bad authentication configuration.
+By going to http://otoroshi.oto.tools:8080/bo/simple/login, the administrators will be able to redefine the configuration.

 ### Visualize an admin user session or a private user session